Grants & Funding Opportunities for Schools

 The Royal Geographical Society offers funding for geography teachers at secondary level to develop imaginative and creative educational resources with the help of a university collaborator.

 The Goethe Institut offers free resources, training and educational opportunities for schools teaching German.
-It also offers a range of grants and scholarships for German teachers and pupils studying the language.
+It also offers free mentoring for schools.

 The Spanish Embassy Education Office offers some free resources and links for teaching Spanish at primary and A-level.